Singing Voice Data Scaling-up: An Introduction to ACE-Opencpop and ACE-KiSing: Experiments

+Moreover, VISinger2 consistently surpasses Xiaoice across both objective and subjective evaluations.
+This superior performance of VISinger2 demonstrates its effective generalization capabilities in the context of large-scale multi-singer SVS.

-Tables~\ref{tab:transfer-opencpop} and~\ref{tab:transfer-kiritan} display the outcomes of the in-domain and out-domain transfer experiments, respectively.
+\textbf{Transfer learning}: Tables~\ref{tab:transfer-opencpop} and~\ref{tab:transfer-kiritan} display the results of the in-domain and out-domain transfer experiments with ACE-Opencpop, respectively.
 The data in Table~\ref{tab:transfer-opencpop} reveal that employing the pre-trained model from ACE-Opencpop enhances both objective and subjective performance metrics in SVS.
-VISinger achieves a notable improvement in subjective evaluation, even surpassing VISinger2 in MOS.
-This outcome suggests that data scaling may alter some previously held conclusions in small-scale singing synthesis.
-Compared to cascaded approaches (e.g., RNN and Xiaoice), end-to-end methods like VISinger and VISinger2 consistently yield superior results, corroborating findings from previous studies \cite{VISinger, visinger2}.
-Nevertheless, a substantial discrepancy persists between the highest-quality synthesized voices and actual singing, indicating ample room for advancements in SVS systems.
+Compared to two-stage approaches (i.e., Xiaoice), end-to-end methods like VISinger2 consistently yield superior results, confirming findings from previous studies \cite{visinger2}.
+Nevertheless, there still is a huge difference between the highest-quality synthesized voices and actual singing, suggesting that there is plenty of room for further advancements in SVS systems.

 In the out-domain transfer learning experiments, as shown in Table~\ref{tab:transfer-kiritan}, the application of the pre-trained model does not result in improvements in MCD metrics.
 However, we note reasonable enhancements in S. Acc, F0 RMSE, and subjective MOS.
 Given the substantial domain disparity between the two corpora, the pre-trained model evidently aids in generating more natural singing voices, as evidenced by significant improvements in metrics other than MCD.